 Self-paced courses are online and offered through the Center for Independent and Distance Learning.
 They do not count toward full-time status for financial aid purposes nor does it count toward flat rate tuition if you are a degree seeking student at OU.
-The Center for Independent and Distance Learning accepts US Military Tuition waivers.
+The Center for Independent and Distance Learning accepts US Military Tuition Assistance waivers.
 We will also accept Faculty/Staff waivers on a case by case basis if employed at the University of Oklahoma (Norman, OUHSC or Tulsa campus)

 Self-pace courses must be completed in 180 days.
 You can finish sooner if you wish.
 Enrollments not completed within this timeframe will be graded by your instructor based on the work submitted by the course end date.
 There will be no course extensions granted.

 Please note that instructors may take time off during the period of your enrollment (i.e., holidays and summer vacations).
 This may delay their response to student inquiries, grading of assignments, or assignment of final grades.

 If you have any questions, please do not hesitate to call (405)-325-1921 or email firstname.lastname@example.org.